clanfear/r_exposure_workshop/postassignment/postassignment.md

 # Exposure to R
 ## Post-Assignment

 This page describes all components of the R Exposure course you are expected to complete *after the lectures on Saturday, September 28th*.
-You have three tasks:
+You have four tasks:

 1. Read additional sections from R for Data Science
 2. Read two introductions to special R topics
 3. Complete two (or more) RStudio Primers
 4. Turn in a simple R Markdown and analysis assignment

-You may note that all post-assignments are existing content from other providers and are not handed in to me.
-There are many great R resources online--you should become accustomed to using multiple platforms to continue learning about R. I do not ask for proof of completion of any tasks: If this content is useful to you, you'll complete it and more; if not, you're not forced to work through it.
+You may note that most post-assignments are existing content from other providers.
+There are many great R resources online--you should become accustomed to using multiple platforms to continue learning about R. I do not ask for proof of completion of any of these tasks (except the R Markdown assignment)/ If this content is useful to you, you'll complete it and more; if not, you're not forced to work through it.

 ### [R for Data Science](https://r4ds.had.co.nz/)